Most Popular Festivals of India

 - When: Holi is celebrated according to the lunar calendar and falls around March every year.

-- Where: All over the country, especially in Mathura, birthplace of lord Krishna.
+- Where: All over the country, especially in Mathura, the birthplace of Lord Krishna.

 - When: It starts on the new moon day landing between September 15 and October 15.

-- Where: Head to the state of Gujarat to revel in the true essence and flavour of Navratri.
+- Where: Head to the state of Gujarat to revel in the true essence and flavor of Navratri.